johnbintz/rack-livereload/README.md

 # config/environments/development.rb

 MyApp::Application.configure do
-  # Add Rack::LiveReload to the bottom of the middleware stack with the default options.
+  # Add Rack::LiveReload to the bottom of the middleware stack with the default options:
   config.middleware.insert_after ActionDispatch::Static, Rack::LiveReload

+  # or, if you're using better_errors:
+  config.middleware.insert_before Rack::Lock, Rack::LiveReload

   # ...
 end
 ```